-Below we present the number of crossings as a probability of particles entering the basin in a certain region or during a specific time period (e.g., monthly or yearly).
+Below we present the number of crossings as the probability of particles entering the basin in a certain region or during a specific time period (e.g., monthly or yearly).
 The probability is calculated by dividing the number of crossings in a certain region or within a certain time period by the total number of crossings.

-357 2.7 Ekman Transport
+2.7 Ekman transport

-To calculate the expected Ekman transport for a homogeneous ocean into the basin we use the ERA-Interim reanalysis 10-meter wind product for 1990 - 2009.
-Daily winds are interpolated onto the southeast and northeast (Figure 2) and the along and across velocity components projected onto the respective section to be along $(\tau{\parallel})$ and across the section $(\tau{\perp})$ .
-In this way, the Ekman transport across the section is given by where $\tau$ is the mean wind stress along the section (calculated following Large and Pond (1980)), f the Coriolis force, and $\rho$ the mean water density.
+To calculate the expected Ekman transport for a homogeneous ocean into the basin we use the ERA-Interim reanalysis 10 m wind product for 1990-2009.
+Daily winds are interpolated onto the southeast and northeast (Fig. 2) and the along- and across-velocity components are projected onto the respective section to be along (τ{\parallel}) and across the sec-